Freemasonry isn’t a worldwide organization.

 There are many places where Freemasonry is banned due to its concept and clash with different aspects of religions.

-For that reason, if you are planning to reside in some country, it is better to make sure Freemasonry is legal in it.
+For that reason, if you are planning to reside in some country, it is better to make sure Freemasonry is legal.

-For a great piece on how governments can shut down Freemasonry, read our piece about Freemasonry in Nazi Germany.
+For a historical insight on how governments can shut down Freemasonry, read our piece about Freemasonry in Nazi Germany.

 Even the most famous religions like Christianity and Islam are against this society.

 Their scholars support the official ban on it on a grand scale.
-According to them, this society is a rival to the religion.
+According to them, this society is a rival to their religion.